zajakin/Docker-BioInf/README.md

 ### System for generation of multiple Docker containers for students/users/data scientists.

-Include LXDE with noVNC access, RStudio, Jupyter notebook, ShellInABox, SSH, Glances.
+Include Debian/LXDE with noVNC access, RStudio, Jupyter notebook, ShellInABox, SSH, Glances.

 Containers generated from user tables "staff.tsv" and "users.tsv" (can be generated automatically) on the same IP with 10 ports step.